 UCSF Moffitt / Long Hospital, 505 Parnassus Avenue

 o Oral & Maxillofacial Surgery residents, GPR residents, and faculty from both programs provide 24- hour emergency coverage for the Moffitt/Long Hospital for all Dental and Oral & Maxillofacial emergencies.
-GPR residents also perform operating room dentistry for patients requiring admitting / inpatient services.
+GPR residents also perform operating room dentistry for patients requiring admitting / inpatient services as well as come-and-go surgeries.

 San Francisco General Hospital, 1001 Potrero Avenue